z-dev-lab/z-api-demo/README.md

 # Getting Started with zavvie

-A simple web application sample that leverages zavvie offer APIs to display estimates for a real estate CMA application.
+A simple web application that leverages zavvie offer APIs to display estimates for a real estate mock CMA application.

 ## Description

 This repo contains code for leveraging zavvie APIs for generating offer estimates and submitting offer requests.
-The project is modeled after a simple CMA application for real estate that leverages zavvie for displaying buying and selling offer estimates.
+The project is modeled after a simple mock CMA application for real estate that leverages zavvie for displaying buying and selling offer estimates.

 ## Getting Started